AF-MAT: Aspect-aware Flip-and-Fuse xLSTM for Aspect-based Sentiment Analysis: Experiment

 \subsection{Main Results}

-To demonstrate the effectiveness of MEGA, we compare our model with previous works using accuracy and macro-averaged F1 as evaluation metrics, and report results in Table~\ref{tab:experimental_results}.
-Experimental results show that our MEGA model achieves the best performance among non-BERT-based models on the Restaurant14, Laptop14, and Twitter datasets.
-In particular, our model capture both local and long-range dependencies between aspect and opinion words, outperforming all other SOTA models.
-MEGA’s superior performance over attention-based models (e.g., ATAE-LSTM, IAN, RAM) and syntax-based models (e.g., CDT, ASGCN) stems from its innovative multihead exponential gated fusion and bidirectional mLSTM blocks within the MEGA framework.
-Unlike attention-based models, which are prone to noise in complex or informal sentences like Twitter reviews, or syntax-based models, which are limited by dependency parsing errors, MEGA dynamically balances local and global dependencies using efficient bidirectional mLSTM, capturing precise aspect-sentiment associations.
-Moreover, MEGA outperforms models integrating attention-based, syntax-based, and external knowledge approaches like EK-GCN and KDGN due to its powerful xLSTM-based multihead exponential gated fusion mechanism.
-This mechanism dynamically balances local and global dependencies, capturing complex aspect-sentiment relationships more effectively.
+To demonstrate the effectiveness of AF-MAT, we compare our model with previous works using accuracy and macro-averaged F1 as evaluation metrics, and report results in Table~\ref{tab:experimental_results}.
+Experimental results show that our AF-MAT model achieves the best performance among non-BERT-based models on the Restaurant14, Laptop14, and Twitter datasets.
+In particular, our model capture aspect-oriented, local and long-range dependencies between aspect and opinion words, outperforming all other SOTA models.
+AF-MAT’s superior performance over attention-based models (e.g., ATAE-LSTM, IAN, RAM) and syntax-based models (e.g., CDT, ASGCN) arises from its carefully designed architecture that integrates the AA-mLSTM, FlipMix, and MC2F blocks.
+Unlike attention-based models, which are prone to noise in complex or informal sentences like Twitter reviews, or syntax-based models, which are limited by dependency parsing errors, AF-MAT employs gated decay mechanisms that allow selective memory accumulation.
+This leads to more robust and noise-tolerant sentiment representations.
+Moreover, AF-MAT enhances aspect-sentiment modeling through stabilized mLSTM gating that filters noise and strengthens the contribution of aspect-relevant information.
+Its AA-mLSTM introduces an explicit aspect gate, while the FlipMix block captures short- and long-range dependencies from reversed sequences.
+MC2F further enables efficient fusion of aspect-oriented, local and long features via lightweight multihead gating.
+These components collectively ensure accurate, efficient, and robust performance, surpassing prior SOTA.